kyletmartinez/after-effects-scripts/project scripts/the biggest story/README.md

 #### [Update Turbulent Displace Expression (v1.3)](/scripts/Update%20Turbulent%20Displace%20Expression.jsx)

-Comb throught the entire project looking for all instances of Turbulent Displace and update the old expression on "Random Seed" with a new expression to avoid a visible "jump" at the beginning of every composition.
+Comb throught the entire project looking for all instances of Turbulent Displace and update the old expression on `Random Seed` with a new expression to avoid a visible `jump` at the beginning of every composition.